the agile way

 Nor reason nor purpose.

-So agility adapts its form
+So the agile adapts their form

 To the flow of forms: